-The Thames Water Utilities Limited Board comprises of the Chairman, three Executive Directors, namely the Chief Executive Officer (CEO), Chief Financial Officer (CFO) and the Director of Strategy and Regulation and 10 Non-Executive Directors, 5 of whom are independent.
+The Thames Water Utilities Limited Board comprises of the Chairman, three Executive Directors, namely the Chief Executive Officer (CEO), Chief Financial Officer (CFO) and the Director of Strategy and Regulation and ten Non-Executive Directors, six of whom are independent.

 Between them, the directors have a wealth of management and financial experience, together with extensive specialist knowledge of the water industry and other regulated utilities.

-Both our Board and Ofwat consider six of the directors to be independent non-executives.
+Both our Board and Ofwat consider seven of the Directors to be Independent Non-Executives.

 The current members of our Board are listed below: